AlfredoSystems/Alfredo-NoU2/docs/source/robot_programming_tutorial_Pesto_Link.rst

         basketServo.write(0);
     }

 Our completed sketch will now let us drive the robot with WASD and move the servo with the F key.
-Upload it to the ESP32, power on your robot, and connect to it with AlfredoConnect on your computer.
+Upload it to the ESP32, power on your robot, and connect to it with PestoLink on your computer.

 .. code-block:: cpp